Rock-Hyrax sitting on rock in the grass

 Unlike other browsing mammals, they do not use their incisor teeth to slice off leaves; they use their molar teeth at the rear of their mouth.

-Rock Hyrax are not ruminants but have a multichambered stomach that allows bacteria to break down tough plant matter.
+Rock hyrax are not ruminants but have a multichambered stomach that allows bacteria to break down tough plant matter.

-• Threats/ Conservation
+• Conservation

 • Habitat

-Rock hyrax can be found in Africa and the middle east around Arabian Peninsula up to Lebanon.
+Rock hyrax can be found in Africa and the middle east around the Arabian Peninsula up to Lebanon.
 In East Africa, they are found at sea level and all the way up to altitudes of more than 4,000 meters (14,000 feet).

 • Fun Facts

 One territorial male will protect a harem of 3 to 7 females, with whom he will mate.
-After a gestation period, of 7-8 months, the females will give birth to 2-4 young, The young are well developed at birth with fully opened eyes.
+After a gestation period of 7-8 months, the females will give birth to 2-4 young.
+The young are well developed at birth with fully opened eyes.

 Rock hyrax will use designated latrines.
 As time goes on the accumulation of faeces and urine congeals into a large solid.
 This substance can be used in several applications including perfume production.